PDF(117.0 KB) View with Adobe Reader on a variety of devices

 There is a third CTI Route Point for callbacks from the PSAP which is '913XXXXXXXXXX'.
 This is explained in the Call Back Number (ELIN) section of this document.

-Note: The 912 directory number should only be reachable via CSS/Partitions by the 911 CTI Route Point.
+Note: The 912 directory number is only be reachable via CSS/Partitions by the 911 CTI Route Point.
 This is to avoid any accidental dials by end users.

 CTI Route Point Failover